-Merck's sales of Zostavax (Zoster Vaccine Live), a vaccine to help prevent shingles (herpes zoster) in adults 50 years of age and older, were \$154 million in the first quarter of 2017, an increase of 23% compared with the first quarter of 2016 including a 1% favorable effect from foreign exchange.
-Sales growth was driven largely by volume growth in the Asia Pacific region.
+Merck's sales of Zostavax (Zoster Vaccine Live), a vaccine to help prevent shingles (herpes zoster) in adults 50 years of age and older, were \$160 million in the second quarter of 2017, an increase of 7% compared with the second quarter of 2016, and were \$313 million in the first six months of 2017, an increase of 14% compared with the first six months of 2016.
+Sales growth in both periods was driven largely by volume growth in the Asia Pacific region, partially offset by lower demand in the United States.